Inba (film)

-Inbaa is a 2008 Indian Tamil-language masala film directed by S.T.
+Inba (spelt onscreen as Inbaa) is a 2008 Indian Tamil-language masala film directed by S.T.
 Vendan.
 The film stars Shaam and Sneha, with Arun Pandian in an antagonistic role.
 It was released on 21 March 2008.
 The film marks the third collaboration between Shaam and Sneha after Yai!
 Nee Romba Azhaga Irukey! and ABCD.

 Plot

 Inba is a rough character who works under Priya's brother, Malai Ganesan, as a bodyguard of Priya.
 Priya is an usurious girl, spending most of the time with her friends and absenting herself from the college several times.
 Hence Malai Ganeshan employs Inba, his faithful servant to guard Priya's activities.
 Priya insults him several times since she was not interested in somebody guarding her all the time.
 Priya falls for Inba, but he rejects it.
 In the meantime, Malai Ganeshan learns of the love affair and opposes it by beating up Inba.
-Inba opens flashback and the rest of story describes how Priya makes him understand his love and finally succeeds in his love after overcoming the hurdles and obstacles laid by Malai Ganeshan.
+Inba opens a flashback about his love for a girl named Jyothi in school and the rest of story describes how Priya makes him understand his love and finally succeeds in his love after overcoming the hurdles and obstacles laid by Malai Ganeshan.